-&lt;sup>48 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.7.5.
+51 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.7.5.

-&lt;sup>49 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.7.7.3.
+52 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.7.7.3.

 - 33.7.3.
 The final report from the non-examining chairperson (together with the reports from the examiners and assessors (if any)) and the final decision of the Faculty Board are filed by the Research Committee for record purposes. - 33.7.4.
-Students are referred to paragraph 6.11 of the Calendar 2016 (Part 1 General) Postgraduate Qualifications regarding the electronic submission of a master copy of the dissertation on SUNScholar after examination and before graduation.
-The last day for such electronic submission of doctoral dissertations for March and December graduation ceremonies is annually determined in the University's almanac which is found in the Calendar 2016 (Part 1 General).
+Students are referred to paragraph 6.11 of the Calendar 2018 (Part 1 General) Postgraduate Qualifications regarding the electronic submission of a master copy of the dissertation on SUNScholar after examination and before graduation.
+The last day for such electronic submission of doctoral dissertations for March and December graduation ceremonies is annually determined in the University's almanac which is found in the Calendar 2018 (Part 1 General).

-34. DOCTORATE DISPUTES
+34. DOCTORATE DISPUTES53

 - 34.1.
 Firstly, before this paragraph 34 applies, the non-examining chairperson should have made an attempt in accordance with paragraph 33.3.12 in order for the examiners to possibly reach consensus on the conferment or non-conferment of the degree.
 If such preliminary discussions are successful in reaching unanimity, there is no dispute and paragraph 33.4 above should be followed mutatis mutandis if there is unanimity that the degree should be conferred, or paragraph 33.5 above should be followed mutatis mutandis if there is unanimity that the degree should be conferred. - 34.2.
-If such preliminary discussions referred to in paragraph 34.1 above are not successful in reaching unanimity, an opportunity will be created by the non-examining chairperson for the examiner(s) to reach unanimity regarding the conferment or non-conferment of the degree in a process of deliberation at the oral (see paragraph 35 below) and that the candidate makes changes, to attempt to resolve the dispute.
-It should, for example, be determined how the examiner(s) can be satisfied to amend a (c) to an (a) or a (b) in order to reach unanimity that the degree should be conferred. - 34.3.
-The initial dispute among the examiners could be resolved at the oral in one of two ways (see also paragraph 35.10 below in this regard):
+If such preliminary discussions referred to in paragraph 34.1 above are not successful in reaching unanimity, an opportunity will be created by the non-examining chairperson for the examiner(s) to reach unanimity regarding the conferment or non-conferment of the degree in a process of deliberation at the oral (see paragraph 35 below) and that the candidate makes changes, to attempt to resolve the dispute.54 It should, for example, be determined how the examiner(s) can be satisfied to amend a (c) to an (a) or a (b) in order to reach unanimity that the degree should be conferred. - 34.3.
+The initial dispute among the examiners could be resolved at the oral in one of two ways (see also paragraph 35.11 below in this regard):

-&lt;sup>50 Based on Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.8.
+53 Based on Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.8.

-&lt;sup>51 Based on Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.8.1.
+54 Based on Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.8.1.